chandu916/chandu916/README.md

 ## 🚀 About Me <br>

-🎓 I am Chandhan M, currently pursuing my bachelor's degree majoring in computer science specialisation in [cloud technology & information security](https://set.jainuniversity.ac.in/academics/computer-science-engineering/btech-computer-technology) from [Jain University](https://www.jainuniversity.ac.in/)
+🎓 Hello there!
+I'm Chandhan Madapakula, a computer science and engineering graduate with a B.Tech. degree from [Jain University](https://www.jainuniversity.ac.in/).
+My specialization lies in [cloud technology & information security](https://set.jainuniversity.ac.in/academics/computer-science-engineering/btech-computer-technology).
+I'm deeply passionate about the fascinating world of cyber security, and I've honed my skills in web development as well.
+With a strong commitment to protecting digital assets and creating engaging web experiences, I strive to contribute to the advancement of technology.
+Let's connect on GitHub and LinkedIn to explore my journey and discuss exciting opportunities in the field.

 <br>